 - Cuisine: American

-Keywords: french toast, french toast recipe, how to make french toast
+Keywords: french toast recipe, how to make french toast, best french toast, easy french toast, best bread for french toast